CHICAGO HARMONY SWEEPSTAKES

 Brian Lynch has been acting professionally for over 30 years and has been called “one of American theater’s most impressive talents”(Phoenix Gazette).
 He spent seven years touring nationally and internationally with various Broadway musicals including Aspects of Love, Cats, and Les Miserables.
 In Les Miserables, Lynch performed the starring role of Jean Valjean for more than two years.
 The Los Angeles Times said, “Lynch is absolutely superb as Valjean.
 He teems with passion and vitality … communicating the heroism of his character with a deft slight of hand.”
 He was also nominated for south Florida’s Carbonella award for best actor in a national touring production for his portrayal of Jean Valjean.
 His work as choreographer earned him Joseph Jefferson Award nominations for outstanding choreography for Bye Bye Birdie, Zorba, Follies, and Grease for which he received the 1984 award.
 Brian has been a member of the North Central College faculty since 1995 and is currently the Fine Arts Director for North Central College.
 His North Central College productions of The Pirates of Penzance and Thoroughly Modern Millie were selected for performance at the Kennedy Center American College Theatre Festival region three competition.
 His production of A Little Night Music was an alternate for the festival.
 Brian is a member of The Caroling Party, Chicago’s premiere professional a cappella caroling group.

-Carrie Marcotte is the Director of the West Towns (Men’s) Barbershop Chorus, and has led them to the District Barbershop Contest’s “Most Improved Chorus” award (2016), “Most Entertaining Chorus” award (2015), and District Championship (2014).
-In addition to directing, Carrie sings in a Sweet Adelines women’s quartet, Cantina Vocal Project.
+Carrie Marcotte is the Director of the West Towns (Men’s) Barbershop Chorus, the reigning Illinois Barbershop District’s Champion (2017, 2014).
+The chorus is looking forward to competing at the International Barbershop chorus contest in Orlando in July.
+West Towns has also earned the Illinois District Contest’s “Most Improved Chorus” award (2016) and “Most Entertaining Chorus” award (2015).
+In addition to directing, Carrie sings in a Sweet Adelines women’s quartet, Cantina Vocal Project, who took fourth place in the Region 25 contest last March and will be competing in Region 2 this April.
 A graduate of Western Michigan University, Carrie sang for two years in the award winning vocal jazz group, Gold Company, under the direction of the late Dr. Steve Zegree, and had the opportunity to share the stage with guest artists such as Don Shelton, Darmon Meader, and Bonnie Herman.
 Carrie sang for 10 years with (the now retired) Route 66, Chicago’s favorite female a cappella quartet and has performed on the Spirit of Chicago and at Busch Gardens, Williamsburg.
-Carrie is Director of Music and Liturgy at St. Scholastica Parish in Woodridge and serves as an accompanist at North Central College in Naperville, as well as for singers and instrumentalists in the Chicagoland area.
+Carrie is the Director of Music and Liturgy at St. Scholastica Parish in Woodridge and serves as an accompanist at North Central College in Naperville (she has played the Steinway piano on this very stage in Wentz Hall!), as well as for singers and instrumentalists in the Chicagoland area.